WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 Plotting Wavepackets
 ~~~~~~~~~~~~~~~~~~~~

-Given a Hagedorn wavepacket :math:`\Psi` we can plot various quantities like the
+Given a Hagedorn wave-packet :math:`\Psi` we can plot various quantities like the
 time evolution of the parameter set :math:`\Pi(t)`.
 In one and :math:`D`
 dimensions this is done with: